RerumNovarum/vsu.en/bst_aug/slides/monoid.markdown

 . . .

-Monoid is fundamental structure for range-queries
+It happens that monoid is fundamental structure for range-queries

 * * *